 Keep Grass from Sticking to Your Mower’s Blades

 The best time to mow your lawn (for the health of your grass) is the morning, but the grass can be dewy, leading to wet clippings stuck to your mower.
-To keep grass from sticking to your mower’s blades, spraying the blades with non-stick cooking spray.
+To keep grass from sticking to your mower’s blades, spray the blades with non-stick cooking spray.

 When and How to Fertilize Your Lawn

-You should only fertilize your lawn once a year - you can actually have a lazy lawn!
+You should only fertilize your lawn once a year—you can actually have a lazy lawn!
 If you feed your lawn too much, the roots won’t need to reach down to find food.
 When it’s hot, they’ll dry out right away.
 The trick is to feed it once a year—in spring or fall.
 When roots aren’t pampered, they’ll grow deeper and become stronger.
-If you didn’t get around to fertilizing your lawn in the spring, do it in Sept or Oct.
+If you didn’t get around to fertilizing your lawn in the spring, do it in September or October.
 Our preferred method?
 Using Epsom salts to fertilize your lawn.
 You can either sprinkle them on your lawn using a spreader or make a liquid solution out of them by adding some water and putting the mixture in a spray bottle.
 Espsom salts are composed of magnesium and sulfur, both of which are highly beneficial to grass.
 Magnesium kick-starts seed germination and is also a player in manufacturing chlorophyll, the substance that plants create from sunlight in order to feed themselves.

 Plants Like Beer, Too

 If you host a big party at your house, don’t throw away all the beer from those half-empty bottles.
 Instead, pour it into your garden or houseplants.
 The nutrients from the beer will give the plants an extra boost.

 How to Ripen Tomatoes Faster